Great to have you here, Rushlin Bohr, at a frenetic pace.

 That there is internal polling data somewhere that somebody has that shows Cruz moving up.

-Now, the right scoop has a story.
+Now, the right scoop has a story that internal bush-polling is showing this.

-Just so you know, I'm not making it up out of, well, I don't make anything up, but I mean I'm just speculating here.
+Just so you know, I'm not making it up out of, well, I don't make anything up, but I mean, I'm just speculating here.

 I'm sure Cookie is rolling.

-It's been going on actually before I knew it was a press conference.
+It's been going on, actually, before I knew it was a press conference.

-We could have jipped some of it.
+We could have gipped some of it.

-I I thought it was uh taped interview.
+I thought it was a taped interview.

 But it's actually the presser.

-He's in Hannahan, South Carolina.
+He's in Hannah, South Carolina.

-Um, and he's he's reliving his Middle East and how he prognosticated that.
+And he's reliving his Middle East and how he prognosticated that.

-He talked about bin Laden being a bad guy that we should have killed bin Laden.
+He talked about bin Laden being a bad guy, that we should have killed Bin Laden.

-Oh, that's not he blame Bush for not killing bin Laden.
+He blamed Bush for not killing bin Laden.

-That's that's Clinton, folks.
+That's Clinton, folks.

-And uh Rubio got that right.
+And Rubio got that right.

-Now, Bush has arrived in South Carolina, and he's signing books and making appearances for Jeb, which no doubt I know I'm right about this.
+Now, Bush has arrived in South Carolina and he's signing books and making appearances for Jeb, which no doubt, I know I'm right about this.

-This doesn't sit right with Trump, and so he's there are all kinds of explanations for this that are political.
+And so he's, there are all kinds of explanations for this that are political.

-And he is John Pedoritz wrote a column on Sunday in the New York Post saying that Trump was out of control.
+And he is, John Pedoritz wrote a column on Sunday in the New York Post saying that Trump was out of control.

 And I know it looked like it, but I don't think Trump's out of control.